nais/doc/documentation/README.md

 ## Contact us

-The platform team can be found either on [Slack](https://nav-it.slack.com/messages/C5KUST8N6/) or in Sannergata 2, 2nd floor, room 2201.
+The platform team can be found either on [Slack](https://nav-it.slack.com/messages/C5KUST8N6/) or in Sannergata 2, 2nd floor, room 2201 (Oslo, Norway).
+Also, follow us on Twitter [@nais_io](https://twitter.com/nais_io).